ss3sim/ss3sim/inst/ms/ss3sim-ms.md

 Here, we introduce `ss3sim`, an `R` package that facilitates large-scale, rapid, and reproducible simulation testing with the third version of SS, SS3.
-`ss3sim` requires only minor modifications to an existing SS3 model along with a set of plain-text control files describing alternative states of nature, sampling scenarios, and assessment scenarios.
+`ss3sim` requires only minor modifications to an existing SS3 model configuration along with a set of plain-text control files describing alternative states of nature, sampling scenarios, and assessment scenarios.